HSLdevcom/jore4-tools/README.md

 Downloads and extract the latest version of the docker bundle.
 It uses the `gh` github command line tool to retrieve the bundle from the releases.

-To see how docker-compose bundle is created and used, refer to [wiki](https://github.com/HSLdevcom/jore4/wiki/Infra#docker-compose-bundle)
+To see how Docker compose bundle is created and used, refer to [wiki](https://github.com/HSLdevcom/jore4/wiki/Infra#docker-compose-bundle)

 Parameters:
 - with the `DOCKER_BUNDLE_PATH` environment variable you can set the destination folder to where the bundle is downloaded.
 Default "./docker"